Question:hard

 The Correct Option is B

-The correct combination is I and II.
+Hence, the correct answer is I and II.

 Was this answer helpful?